CGA-TOOP/TOOP18/README.md

 ```

 ## Exercise
-Begin today’s in-class exercise by using the pseudocode above to create a function that can execute a 90 degree turn.
+Begin today’s in-class exercise by using the flow chart above to create a function that can execute a 90 degree turn.

 Next, make a new Platform IO project named TOOP18 and program your robot to meet the following requirements:
   - When your code starts, the robot waits for a button press.